PCrnjak/Read_the_docs_test/docs/A_About S-Drive project.rst

 * S-Drive BLDC driver board - is small BLDC driver board with all needed functions integrated in!

-* S-Drive BLDC driver firmware- is
+* S-Drive BLDC driver firmware- is specialy developed for S-Drive BLDC driver board.

-* S-Drive BLDC driver control software-
+* S-Drive BLDC driver control software- lets you control and monitor motor connected to S-Drive BLDC driver!